seqan/seqan3/doc/fragments/io_sam_file_input.md

 \include test/snippet/io/sam_file/sam_file_input_reading_range_based_for_loop.cpp

-In the above example, `rec` has the type seqan3::sam_file_input::record_type which is a specialisation of seqan3::record and behaves like an std::tuple (that's why we can access it via `get`).
+In the above example, `rec` has the type seqan3::sam_file_input::record_type which is a specialisation of seqan3::record and behaves like a std::tuple (that's why we can access it via `get`).
 Instead of using the seqan3::field based interface on the record, you could also use `std::get<0>` or even `std::get<dna4_vector>` to retrieve the sequence, but it is not recommended, because it is more error-prone.